Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: Introduction

 For an easier exposition, in the first and major part of this work, we study hierarchies where the network is a directed tree.
 Each agent decides how to split its effort between (i) production effort, which results in direct payoff for the agent and indirect reward to other agents on the path from the root to the agent, and (ii) communication effort, which serves to improve the productivity of his descendants on the tree (e.g., explaining the problem to others, conveying insights and the goals of the organization).
 A natural constraint is imposed on the complementary tasks of production and communication, such that the more effort an agent invests in production the less he can communicate.
 Investing production effort incurs a cost to an agent, in return for some direct payoff.
 But committing effort to communication the can improve productivity of descendants, which in turn improves their output, should they decide to invest effort in direct work, and thus give an agent a return on investment through an indirect payoff.

 Each agent decides, \textit{based on his position in the hierarchy}, how to split his effort between production and communication, in order to maximize the sum of direct payoff and indirect reward, accounting for the cost of effort.
 For most of our results we adopt an {\em exponential productivity} (EP) model, where the quality of communication falls exponentially with effort spent in production with a parameter $\beta$.
-The model has the useful property that a pure-strategy Nash equilibrium always exists (Theorem \ref{thm:exp-NE-necessary}) even though the game is non-concave.
+The model has the useful property that a pure-strategy Nash equilibrium always exists (\Cref{thm:exp-NE-necessary}) even though the game is non-concave.
 In a concave game, the agents' payoffs are concave in their choices (production efforts), and a pure-strategy Nash equilibrium is guaranteed to exist~\citep{rosen1965existence}.
-We develop tight conditions for the uniqueness of the equilibrium (Theorem \ref{thm:exponential-sufficiency}).
+The equilibrium effort given by our result explains how a `better communication' and `increase in the cost of management' incentivizes an agent to devote {\em more effort in production} -- and also how it is beneficial to spend {\em more effort in management} when the `reward sharing' increases.
+We develop tight conditions for the uniqueness of the equilibrium (\Cref{thm:exponential-sufficiency}).
 In addition, for the EP model of communication, the Nash equilibrium can be computed in time that is quadratic in the number of agents, despite the non-concave nature of the problem, by exploiting the hierarchical structure.